Learning Path 6 - Lab 1 - Exercise 1 - Create queries for Microsoft Sentinel using Kusto Query Language (KQL)

 -

-In this task, you will build multi-table KQL statements.
+In this task, you’ll build multi-table KQL statements.

 -

-Change the Time range to Last hour in the Query Window.
-This will limit our results for the following statements.
+Change the Time range to Last 7 days in the Query Window.
+This limits our results for the following statements.

 -